Date of Degree

 Copyright 2010 Jason Anthony Cassara

 Cassara, Jason Anthony.
-"Patterns of variation within the Montastraea "annularis" species complex: results from 2-D and 3-D geometric morphometrics." thesis, University of Iowa, 2010.
+"Patterns of variation within the Montastraea "annularis" species complex: results from 2-D and 3-D geometric morphometrics."
+MS (Master of Science) thesis, University of Iowa, 2010.